lpcvoid/pw-packet-stream-reader/README.md

 # pw-packet-stream-reader
-Hooks the Perfect World client, setours recieving function, and dumps whatever client recieves after decryption.
+Hooks the Perfect World client, detours receiving function, and dumps whatever client receives after decryption.
 I wrote this about a year ago, not even sure if it works anymore.
 It attempts to find the correct address though.
 I tried commenting it at interesting places.